 Remember, it’s about delivering the right messages to the places your customers are.
 Omnichannel marketing, with segmentation at its heart, is your opportunity for improving the customer journey.

-Ronald Dod is the Chief Marketing Officer and Co-founder of Visiture, an end-to-end ecommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
+Ronald Dod is the former Chief Marketing Officer and Co-founder of Visiture, an end-to-end ecommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
 His passion is helping leading brands use data to make more effective decisions in order to drive new traffic and conversions.